Pylons/pyramid/docs/narr/project.rst

 of its scaffolding.
-But we strongly recommend using while developing your application, because many other convenience introspection commands (such as ``pviews``, ``prequest``, ``proutes`` and others) are also implemented in terms of configuration availaibility of this ``.ini`` file format.
+But we strongly recommend using while developing your application, because many other convenience introspection commands (such as ``pviews``, ``prequest``, ``proutes`` and others) are also implemented in terms of configuration availability of this ``.ini`` file format.
 It also configures Pyramid logging and provides the ``--reload`` switch for convenient restarting of the server when code changes.